OUR MISSION

 • Karen is a visionary strategist and trusted advisor to executive leaders, with a proven track record of advancing diversity, equity, and inclusion across global organizations.
 With leadership roles at Warner Brothers Discovery and NBCUniversal, she has pioneered industry-defining DEIA strategies and served as a key voice in executive talent development and organizational transformation.
 Karen brings deep expertise in workforce strategy, inclusive leadership, and philanthropic engagement.
 Known for blending creative vision with strategic execution, she is passionate about mentoring high-potential talent and building cultures rooted in empathy, equity, and impact.

 • Tomas Alvarez III is a nationally recognized social entrepreneur, Ashoka Fellow, and former CNN Hero with a proven track record of launching and scaling initiatives that center racial justice and systems transformation.
 Currently pursuing his doctorate at USC’s Suzanne Dworak-Peck School of Social Work, Tomas focuses his research on race-based funding disparities and systems change in philanthropy.
-He is the Executive Director of Collaboration for Talent, Inc., where he leads efforts to bridge diverse talent with opportunity for social good.
+He severs as President & CEO of Collaboration for Talent, Inc., where he leads efforts to bridge diverse talent with opportunity for social good.

 As the catalyst behind Future Funders, Tomas brings deep lived experience, thought leadership, and a bold vision for a more inclusive philanthropic future.

-Future Funders is a fiscally sponsored project of Collaboration for Talent, a nonprofit organization co-founded in 2018 by Tomas Alvarez III and the late Bob Spoer, former Chief Entrepreneur for People at Ashoka.
+Future Funders is a fiscally project of Collaboration for Talent (EIN: 46-4273326), a nonprofit organization co-founded in 2018 by Tomas Alvarez III and the late Bob Spoer, former Chief Entrepreneur for People at Ashoka.
 Born from their shared passion for connecting untapped talent with opportunities for impact, Collaboration for Talent empowers the next generation of philanthropic leaders and changemakers through innovative programs and strategic partnerships—making it the ideal home for the Future Funders Initiative.

 Join Our Network